glynawe/Vanilla/vanilla.md

 An array of any length may be passed to an *open array* parameter if their element types are the same.

 A procedure definition can be used in a module to define it early.
 This allows sets of mutually recursive procedures to be defined.
 (This like providing a *function prototype* in C or a *forward procedure* in Pascal.)

+A `loop` procedure must be tail-call optimizable.
+I.e. if the procedure calls itself recursively then that call must be optimizable into a loop.
+The compiler will reject the program if it cannot perform the optimisation.

 *A value parameter does not come with a guarantee that the parameter will retain the same value all though the execution of its procedure.
 "Aliasing" is possible.
 If a global variable is given as a parameter then assigning to that variable from within the procedure also changes the parameter's value.*